TJC (TV channel): Background

+by upgrading the website and relaunching the channel in TJC Beauty's slot on sky.

+In September 2023, TJC acquired Mindful Souls for €12 million.

 Product offering

 TJC sells a wide variety of gemstone jewellery, loose gemstones, watches, fashion jewellery and simulated gemstone pieces.
 They are one of the eight sightholders of the Tanzanite One mine.

 They also sell their own jewellery brands: